 The Gantt chart gives you the ability to:

 - Check the overall health of your projects.

 - Establish dependencies between tasks in a project.

 - Create baselines to show how the scope of your project shifts over time.

 - Instantly view your project’s duration, budget, burn rate, and more.

-There are two types of Gantt charts available in Mavenlink:
+There are three types of Gantt charts available in Mavenlink:

 - Global Gantt chart —This gives you a high-level view of your active projects, providing a visual comparison between scheduled and actual dates.
 You can access it by opening Projects from the left-hand nav bar and clicking the Gantt view icon (“ ”).

 - Local Gantt chart —This presents a more detailed look at each of your projects and the current status of all tasks and subtasks.
 The Local Gantt chart can be accessed by clicking the Gantt tab from within a project.

-Both the Global and Local Gantt charts are separated into two sections, with either the Projects (Global Gantt) or Tasks (Local Gantt) list on the left and the Schedule on the right.
+Each Gantt chart is separated into two sections, with either the Projects (Global Gantt) or Tasks (Local and Tasks Gantt) list on the left and the Schedule on the right.

 The Projects and Tasks Lists

-The columns in the Projects (Global Gantt) or Tasks (Local Gantt) list contain information relevant to your projects.
+The columns in the Projects (Global Gantt) or Tasks (Local and Tasks Gantt) list contain information relevant to your projects.
 Some columns are initially hidden, and you can adjust the vertical line that divides the list from the chart to see everything.

 There are a variety of column actions you can perform to make the Gantt experience more customizable.
 To start, you can reorder a column by clicking on the column header and dragging it to a new position.

 You can also sort information in ascending or descending order by clicking on the column header or the small, gray arrow that appears to the right of the column name.
 Alternatively, you can right-click on the header and select Sort Ascending or Sort Descending from the corresponding drop-down menu.
 The small, gray arrow indicates which direction it's currently sorted.